 This course deals with fundamental ethical principles underlying medical practice.
 Ethical aspects of decision making are discussed with special emphasis on moral, cultural and religious issues in addition to confidentiality and respectability in patient management.
-The course focuses on prominent ethical topics and new medical ethics issues appeared with recent development in medicine which includes careful examination of the philosophical theories of ethics.
+The course focuses on prominent ethical topics and new medical ethics issues appeared with recent development in medicine which includes careful examination of the philosophical theories of ethics which have guided medical ethics since its inception.
+It also takes in depth selected issues in biomedical ethics.
 These issues focus on what have been prominent in recent years and are likely to continue to occupy a prominent place in the field over the next decade.
-The course also focuses on careful examination of the philosophical theories of ethics such theories of ethics which have guided medical ethics which have guided medical ethics.
+The course also focuses on careful examination of the philosophical theories of ethics which have guided medical ethics since its inception and ethical issues surrounding AIDS.

-19018 Behavioral Sciences (3 credit hours)
+19018 Behavioral Sciences (2 credit hours)